Celtico/QuAdminCompleteApp/README.md

-This version has bugs, I'll update soon
+This version has bugs that are small am waiting to solve Thank you!
 ==================================

 QuAdminCompleteApp